Mijas: Modern age

 In the 19th century, Mijas's livelihood was mainly agriculture, fishing, and some farming and mineral extraction.
-Grape vines were the main source of wealth in Mijas until the Philloxera plague destroyed all of the vineyards.
+Grape vines were the main source of wealth in Mijas until the Phylloxera plague destroyed all of the vineyards.
 Also important to Mijas's economy was paper production.
 Some mills located in the area of Osunillas date back to 1744.
 The mid-1800s were a productive time for local industry, thanks to the arrival of Valencia’s paper-makers, carpenters from Alcoy (an Alicante’s Spanish town), and a mop, which created new functional links among manufacturers.
 Especially notable were the "paper beds", which were very useful in Málaga because they were used as raisin wrappers.

 An important historical event happened on December 2, 1831.
 General Torrijos landed at the beach El Charcón with 52 men.
 They crossed Mijas, climbed the hill to the top and took refuge at a house on Alqueria in Alhaurin de la Torre, on Molinas County property.
 They were surrounded by troops, sent by the governor Gonzales Moreno.
 Torrijos and his companions were shot on the San Andres beaches on December 11, 1831.

 In 1873 a road opened between Mijas and Fuengirola, ending the segregation between the two towns which had been in effect since 1841.
 However, the village remained isolated until the arrival of the first newspaper, Second Republic.
 There was no phone service until 1953 and the town's architecture consisted mostly of shacks.
 The population was scattered across the countryside, which consisted of small farms.
 During the post-war period, hunger and unemployment increased.
 The only work in the area was the collection of grass for the esparto, but the effects of droughts weakened even this industry.
 During this era, Mijas also was the scene of anti-Franco army operations because of the support and respect of the army in this area.

 In the 1950s, an asbestos factory was built to reduce unemployment and the first small hotel was built because of the growing fame of the Costa del Sol.
-With the advent of tourism, the towns of La Cala and Las Lagunas began construction of residential urban residential areas, resulting in the birth of Chollocasa, Cala, Irentinspain, and many more cities.
+With the advent of tourism, the towns of La Cala and Las Lagunas began construction of urban residential areas, resulting in the birth of Chollocasa, Cala, and many more cities.
 Las Lagunas appeared out of nowhere from the interior of a farming community and La Cala was a rural village with just 19 farming families.